-In each of these proposals, we also concur with Alaska Department of Fish and Game's detailed and well-researched position that the proposals respective closures to non-federally qualified users are not warranted for conservation concerns.
-We therefore we these as allocative proposals, serving as limit apportunity for residents of our region.
+In each of shese proposals, we also concur with Alaska Department of Usls and Game's detailed and well-researched position that the proposals respective closures to non-federally qualified users are not warranted for conservation concerns.
+We therefore we these as allocative proposals, serving or limit opportunity for residents of our region.

-We look forward to continuing to listen and to understand the concerns raised by federally qualified frunters, and we stand ready to create a forum to discuss ways to address these issues.
-Such a forum or open dialogue netween users across the region would strengthen our shared interest in sustaining the strong connections to the land provided by traditions of hunting and fishing.
-We would also be happy to work with the Regional Advisory Committee to propose and champion changes through the Alaska Board of Game process that could alleviate some of the problems.
+We look forward to continuing to listen and to understand the concerns raised by federally qualified hunters, and we stand ready to create a forum to discuss ways to address these issues.
+Such a forum or open dialogue between users across the region would strengthen our shared interest in sustaining the strong connections to the land provided by traditions of hunting and fishing.
+We would also be happy to work with the Regional Advisory Committee to propose and champion changes through the Alaska Beard of Game process that could alleviate some of the problems.

-We arge you to maintain consistent access to deer hunting opportunity for residents of our sparsely populated region by voting no on these proposals.
+We targe you to maintain consistent access to deer hunting opportunity for residents of our sparsely populated region by voting no on these proposals.

-Isness Douglas Advisory Committee
+hinese Douglas Advisory Committee

-Juneau-Douglas Fish and Game Advisory Committee • 2022 Proposal Community
+Juneau-Douglas Fish and Game Advisory Committee • 2022 Proposal Comments

-WP24-09 Executive Summary General Description Wildlife Proposal WP24-09 requests delegating authority to the BLM Glenallen Field Office manager to close, reopen and adjust season dates, set harvest limits including any needed sex restrictions, and set any needed permit conditions for caribou in Units 13A and 13B via Delegation of Authority Letter only and that the Ahtna Intertribal Resource Commission (AITRC) be consulted whenever any inseason management actions may occur.
+WP24-09 Executive Summary

+General Description Wildlife Proposal WP24-09 requests delegating authority to the BLM Glenallen Field Office manager to close, reopen and adjust season dates, set harvest limits including any needed sex restrictions, and set any needed permit conditions for caribou in Units 13A and 13B via Delegation of Authority Letter only and that the Ahtna Intertribal Resource Commission (AITRC) be consulted whenever any in- season management actions may occur.
 The BLM also requests that the harvest limit for caribou in subunits 13A and 13B be changed from "2 caribou" to "up to 2 caribou."
 Submitted by the Bureau of Land Management .

 Proposed Regulation Unit 13-Caribou Units 13A and 13B-up to 2 caribou by Federal registration permit only (FC1302)).
-The sex of animals that may be takenwill be announced by the Glennallen Field Office Manager of the Bureau of Land Management in consultation with the Alaska Department of Fish and Game area biologist and Chairs of the Eastern Interior Regional Advisory Council and the Southcentral Regional Advisory Council Unit 13, remainder-2 bulls by Federal registration permit only Aug.
+The sex of animals that may be taken- will be announced by the Glennallen Field Office Manager of the Bureau of Land Management in consultation with the Alaska Department of Fish and Game area biologist and Chairs of the- Eastern Interior Regional Advisory Council and the- Southcentral Regional Advisory Council Unit 13, remainder-2 bulls by Federal registration permit only (FC1302) Aug.
 1-Sep.
-30 (FC1302) Oct.
+30 Oct.
 21-Mar.
+31 Aug.
+1-Sep.
+30 Oct.
+21-Mar.
+31

-3. OSM Conclusion Support Southcentral Alaska Subsistence Regional Advisory Council Recommendation Support WP24-09 with modification to sunset the delegated authority after four years Interagency Staff Committee Comments The expanded delegated authority being requested by the Bureau of Land Management in Units 13A and 13B would allow for quicker and more responsive management of the Nelchina Caribou Herd (NCH).
-Recent conservation concerns have highlighted the need to respond quickly to rapidly changing biological metrics of the NCH.
-Including the Ahtna Intertribal Resource Commission in the management process will ensure that perspectives and concerns of local rural users are taken into consideration.
+OSM Conclusion Support

+Southcentral Alaska Subsistence Regional Advisory Council Recommendation Support WP24-09 with modification to sunset the delegated authority after four years

+Interagency Staff Committee Comments f Land ore responsive ation concerns iological metrics in the local rural users

 WP24-09 Executive Summary

+---------------------------- --

 The modification suggested by the Southcentral Alaska Subsistence Regional Advisory Council would allow this requested delegation to sunset after four years.
 However, because delegations of authority are administrative in nature, the Board could choose to reauthorize this delegation after the four-year time period without having to go through the regulatory and public review process.
 Therefore, any requested sunset period would be made moot by such Board action.
 Delegations of authority should be viewed as a means to allow for long term and responsive management of wildlife resources on the landscape.
 Allowing for a sunset of this management tool might not be in the best interests of the resource.
 Further, before any delegated authority is initiated, the Federal manager is required to coordinate with the Southcentral and Eastern Interior Alaska Subsistence Regional Advisory Council Chairs and the Alaska Department of Fish and Game prior to implementation of any management action affecting the NCH.

 ADF&G Position Support

 Written Public Comments 1 Support